Roller sports: World Roller Games disciplines

+2024 World Skate Games had 13 sports.

 Olympic Disciplines

 Skateboarding events have been introduced for the 2020 Summer Olympics, with two events: park and street.
-Much like BMX cycling, the park event will feature what resembles an empty swimming pool.
-Competitors will have three timed runs for tricks.
-On street, there will be ramps and rails for routines and tricks.
-There will be a total of 80 total spots, with 20 in each event.
-Each country can enter a maximum of three athletes in each event.

 World Games Disciplines

-On the programme for the 2021 World Games to be held in Birmingham, Alabama there are 4 roller sports disciplines; Artistic, Inline hockey, Speed Skating Road and Speed Skating track.
+On the programme for the 2022 World Games there were four roller sports disciplines: Artistic, Inline hockey, Speed Skating Road and Speed Skating track.
 Roller sports is the only sport on the World Games programme represented in three clusters.
 Speed Skating belongs to "Trend Sports", Artistic to "Artistic Sports" and Inline Hockey to "Ball Sports".